ksu-cs-textbooks/cis526/content/01-the-dom/05-js-events.md

 However, JavaScript _does_ retain many of the benefits of concurrency within its model.
 For example, when the DOM is loading and encounters an element referencing an external resource (i.e. a `video`, `img`, `link`, or `script` element), it triggers a request to retrieve that resource through the browser.
 The browser does so _while the JavaScript code continues executing_.
 When the resource is fully downloaded by the browser, it creates a `'load'` event with the details, and adds it to the JavaScript event queue.
 Multiple files are therefore downloaded _concurrently_, but our JavaScript handles the results one-by-one in a single-threaded manner.

 Think of the JavaScript event loop as a busy manager that only works on one thing at a time.
-He might send several workers out to get information.
-When they return, they form a line in front of his desk and wait patiently.
-Once he finishes the task he has been working on, he takes the report from the first worker in line, and starts doing what he needs to do with the returned information.
-Once he finishes that, he has the second employee report, and so on.
+The manager might send several workers out to get information.
+When they return, they form a line in front of the manager's desk and wait patiently.
+Once the manager is finished with the task they have been working on, they take the report from the first worker in line, and starts doing what is needed to be done with the returned information.
+Once the manager finishes that, the next employee will report, and so on.

 ## Common Events

-There are many kinds of events in JavaScript; you can find a complete list in the [mdn docs](https://developer.mozilla.org/en-US/docs/Web/Events).
+There are many kinds of events in JavaScript; you can find a complete list in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/Events).
 However some of the ones you will likely find yourself using are:

 * [load](https://developer.mozilla.org/en-US/docs/Web/Events/load) - Triggered when a resource (i.e. an image, video, stylesheet, script) has finished loading.
 You can also listen for the load event on the `document` itself; here it will be triggered after _all_ the resources on the page are loaded.